Here are the facts on whether flour is bad for you or not. By learning how to make the best choice, you can do what is best for you.

 However, even if you are rail thin, it is still not desirable to have blood sugar spikes and insulin surges.
 Both of these things interfere with optimizing your energy levels, cognitive function and overall sense of well-being.

 The other problem with flour has less to do with insulin and blood sugar and more to do with flour’s ubiquity.
 Flour is everywhere!
 And the vast majority of it comes from wheat.

-If you are eating a lot of flour chances are you are getting an excessive amount of wheat and shortchanging yourself on other nutrient-dense foods such as beans, nuts, vegetables, fruit, etc.
+If you are eating a lot of bread-based foods, chances are you are getting an excessive amount of wheat.
+Which means, you are shortchanging yourself on other nutrient-dense foods such as beans, nuts, vegetables, fruit, etc.

 In fact, flour is one of the main reasons I blame low-carb diets for gaining in popularity.
 Once people stop eating all of those processed flour-containing foods mentioned above and swap them for “whole” foods (vegetables, beans, etc.) they lose weight.

 It’s not necessarily because they cut out carbs, they just got rid of the unhealthiest and most processed carbs!

 There have been many studies on why low carb diets are not good and I want to encourage you to learn more here.